spectrocloud/librarium/docs/docs-content/clusters/cluster-management/update-k8s-cluster.md

 ![Image that shows how to add a frontend service filter](/tutorials/deploy-cluster-profile-updates/clusters_cluster-management_deploy-cluster-profile-updates_apply-frontend-filter.png)

-Once you apply the filter, only the cluster with this tag will be displayed.
+Once you apply the filter, only the cluster with this tag is displayed.

 ![Image that shows the frontend service filter applied](/tutorials/deploy-cluster-profile-updates/clusters_cluster-management_deploy-cluster-profile-updates_frontend-filter-applied.png)

-Adding tags to your clusters will help you find and identify your clusters, without having to rely on cluster naming.
-This is especially important when operating with many workloads or workloads deployed to multiple clouds.

 </TabItem>
 </Tabs>